fusion809/fusion809.github.io-retired/pages/republic-proposal.md

 * Freedom of speech&mdash;only limits will be on libel (purposeful destruction of someone's reputation using false allegations; burden of proof on the falsity of the claims will be on the plaintiff), speech that endangers citizens (e.g. yelling fire in a crowded theatre, as it can lead to people being trampled) or national security (e.g. revealing military secrets).
 * Freedom of expression&mdash;to prevent any possible banning of symbols like the swastika, hammer and sickle, or even Nazi salutes, regardless of how we feel about them.
 * Freedom of association&mdash;to forbid any future attempt to ban a political party.
-* Freedom of information&mdash;to ensure that all government reports that do not touch on matters of national security, or other sensitive matters (e.g. information about private citizens, that have not been convicted of a crime that the report relates to), are made publicly available.
+* Freedom of information&mdash;to ensure that all Government reports that do not touch on matters of national security, or other sensitive matters (e.g. information about private citizens, that have not been convicted of a crime that the report relates to), are made publicly available.
 For example, if a drug company has applied for drug approval this fact and any decisions by the TGA will be made public.
 * Right of adults to make decisions that only impact on themselves.
 If you would like to take recreational drugs, that is your right.
 If you commit a crime while under the influence you will be legally barred from using that as an excuse for your crime.
 * *Habeus corpus*&mdash;everyone has the right to demand to be brought before a court and argue the legality of their detainment.
 If it is impossible to bring them before a court within an hour of this demand, the police have to let them go.
 Maximum detainment without charge will be twenty four hours.
 * One's rights against cruel and unusual punishment.